gcanales75/demo-ecs-cicd/README.md

 1. Click on **Create stack**.

 Stack deploymente will take ~5-8 minutes, please wait until completion.
-Once completed click on the **Outputs** tab and copy the URL value from the `albDNS` key and paste it in a notepad.
+Once completed click on the **Outputs** tab and copy the URL value from the `LoadBalancerDns` key and paste it in a notepad.

 ## Task 2: Create **ECS** Service